Importing Abaqus Files

 The Abaqus importer can import the following Abaqus file formats: flat file, part-independent, and part-dependent.

-It should be noted that Coreform Cubit sometimes cannot successfully generate mesh-based geometry for complex models.
+It should be noted that CUBIT sometimes cannot successfully generate mesh-based geometry for complex models.
 If this occurs, import the mesh without the Mesh Geometry flag, and draw the mesh to view it.

 List Abaqus Import Cards

-This command will list out all supported Abaqus cards that Coreform Cubit can interpret.
+This command will list out all supported Abaqus cards that CUBIT can interpret.

 Table 1.
 Supported Element Types